Asked and Answered: Can I use FSA funds for service animals?

 According to the IRS, you can use your FSA for any expenses associated with your service animal, including food, training and veterinary costs.
 Costs paid for by the FSA must help the animal do its job.
 A harness that says "Service Dog" may be eligible, while a new doggie bed may not.
 You can also use your FSA to pay for a new service animal.

-You can pay for those expenses directly with your FSA card, or use a different debit or credit card and reimburse yourself from your FSA.
-As with any expense, keep your receipt in case your FSA administrator requires documentation.
+You can pay for those expenses directly with your FSA card, or use a different debit or credit card and submit for reimbursement from your FSA.
+So always keep your receipt in case your FSA administrator requires documentation.

 Does this apply to emotional support animals?